How Is Rainfall Measured in Inches?

 Satellite – Based Rainfall Estimation

-Satellites with special sensors measure rainfall globally.
-Passive microwave sensors detect microwave radiation from the Earth, related to water vapor and raindrops, to estimate rainfall.
-Visible/infrared sensors look at cloud properties like temperature and cover to calculate rainfall.
+Satellites with special sensors measure rainfall all over the world.
+Passive microwave sensors detect microwave radiation from the Earth.
+This radiation is linked to water vapor and raindrops, which helps estimate rainfall.
+Visible and infrared sensors check cloud properties like temperature and cover to calculate rainfall.

 Satellites are useful for areas with few ground measurements, like oceans and deserts.
 They help study long – term rainfall trends.
 But they have lower resolution than ground instruments, and cloud complexity and other factors can affect accuracy.